ndrean/UpImage/README.md

 ## API

 It is limited to 5Mb images with dimension less than 4200x4000.
 See TODOS.
+The uploads are set with the `CONTENT-DISPOSITION="inline"`.

 It exposes two endpoints at <https://up-image.fly.dev/api>: